marcus-grant/dots-neovim/README.md

 Plug 'euclio/vim-markdown-composer', { 'do': function('BuildComposer') }
 ```

 There are various configurations that are unfortunately only written down into the help file, which is accessible from the vim command, `help markdown-composer`.
-The default local route to this page is [`http://[::1]:40447/`](http://[::1]:40447/)
+The default local route is `localhost`, **but** unfortunately, it uses a random open port every time it starts, so it is often better to just use the commands: `ComposerOpen` to open the default browser, and then `ComposerStart` to start the composer.

 #### Markdown Composer Options
 * `g:markdown_composer_browser`: Specifies a browser for the plugin to use, if not specified, it will use the default.